awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file.md

 ## AppSpec File Spacing<a name="reference-appspec-file-spacing"></a>

 The following is the correct format for AppSpec file spacing\.
 The numbers in square brackets indicate the number of spaces that must occur between items\.
 For example, `[4]` means to insert four spaces between the items\.
-CodeDeploy will raise an error that might be difficult to debug if the locations and number of spaces in an AppSpec file are not correct\.
+CodeDeploy raises an error that might be difficult to debug if the locations and number of spaces in an AppSpec file are not correct\.

 ```
 version:[1]version-number